yoanmalie/d8-theming-guide/new-theming-layer/twig.md

   This should of course not be the case.
 In case you're wondering what it does: it removes the entire `users` table from your database.
 Not good, right?

-- There now is a clear separation between the *logic* and the *view*.
+- There is now a clear separation between the *logic* and the *view*.
 This means: no more PHP code inside your template files.
 - The syntax is very easy to understand, making the code more readable as well.
 Also, many IDE's have syntax highlighting for `*.twig` files.
 - Template files are reusable, thanks to [Twig includes](http://twig.sensiolabs.org/doc/tags/include.html).
 - Debugging is much more easy.
 First of all, Twig outputs a helpful message with the filename and the line number whenever there is a syntax problem within a template.
 Secondly, you can turn on a Twig debug function.
 More on that later.
 - Twig is very well documented.
 Go ahead and [start reading the official documentation here](http://twig.sensiolabs.org/documentation).
-- It's not only used in Drupal core, so it's no a Drupaly-thing.
+- It's not only used in Drupal core, so it's not a Drupaly-thing.

 ### Disadvantage